ChatGPT 81018 Model

 We have presented a discrete geometric toy model in which cosmological expansion emerges from iterative binary growth at the Planck scale.
 While highly idealized, the model provides a framework for exploring how simple discrete rules may generate large-scale structure and dynamics.

 Future work may extend this framework to incorporate interactions, curvature, and connections to established physical theories.
+AI systems are helping organize and stress-test conceptual structures.

-This file is: https://81018.com/chatgpt-81018-model/
+This file: https://81018.com/chatgpt-81018-model/